I love oatmeal cookies. These easy almond oatmeal cookies are not only delicious, they are easy to make too!

 - Next, add salt and vanilla essence to the creamed mixture and continue to beat for about 15 seconds, followed by the rest of the ingredients – the flour, oats and the chopped almonds.
 Mix until all the ingredients are well incorporated.

-- To bake the cookies, take about 1 tbsp of dough and shape into round balls.
+- To bake the cookies, take about 1 tablespoon of dough and shape into round balls.
 Place the balls onto a lined baking tray.
 Repeat the process bearing in mind not to place the cookies to close to another as they will spread during baking.

 - Press the top of each cookie lightly with a fork dipped in flour to flatten them slightly.